Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 The most significant factors in heating and cooling your home is proper ventilation and attic insulation - not the roofing material.

-However, Decra metal roofing does reduce attic temperatures when properly installed.
+However, when properly installed, Decra metal roofing does reduce attic temperatures.
 For example, attic temperatures in a home with asphalt shingles can reach 150 degrees, while stone-coated steel usually keeps temperatures to 90 degrees or less.

-Of course, when the temperature in your attic isn’t wildly varying, you can be much more efficient in heating and cooling your home.
+Of course, when the temperature in your attic isn’t always fluctuating, you can be much more efficient in heating and cooling your home.

 Beyond that, regulated temperatures allow your roof deck and roofing materials to last longer.